Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Results and Discussion

 \subsection{Success Rate}

-Table \ref{tab:first_results} demonstrates that the proposed SN-PGD attack surpasses the mean success rate of prior attacks in our experiments.
-Nevertheless, for the TRADES model trained on the CIFAR10 dataset the B\&B attack was more effective than our approach.
-In contrast to the results reported in \cite{Brendel19} the B\&B attack did not always outperform the standard PGD attack for the adversarially trained models.
-We could also not see a consistent increase in performance when combining SN-PGD or PGD and Nesterov momentum denoted by SN-N-PGD and N-PGD.
-N-PGD outperformed PGD in $3$ out of $8$ cases and SN-N-PGD outperformed SN-PGD in $1$ out of $8$ cases.
-We additionally analyzed the performance for individual runs as the standard deviation was high in some cases (e.g., F-MNIST).
-We observed that in general, the individual models were either more robust or vulnerable against all attacks.
-For all experiments where SN-PGD showed the highest mean success rate it also showed the highest success rate for all individual models.
-An exception was a single individual run (CIFAR10, PGD training), in which it was surpassed by the B\&B attack.
+Table \ref{tab:first_results} demonstrates that the proposed DSN-PGD attack surpasses the mean success rate of prior attacks in our experiments in $7$ out of $9$ cases.
+No consistent performance increase can be observed when combining any of the PGD-based methods with Nesterov momentum.
+Nesterov PGD (N-PGD) outperforms PGD in $3$ out of $9$ cases and SN-Nesterov-PGD (DSN-N-PGD) outperforms DSN-PGD in $1$ out of $9$ cases.
+We additionally analyze the performance for individual runs as the standard deviation is high in some cases (e.g., F-MNIST).
+For all experiments where DSN-PGD shows the highest mean success rate it also shows the highest success rate for all individual models.
+DSN-PGD showed equal performance compared to the B\&B attack for two models.
+This includs one of the models trained with fast-FGSM (CIFAR10) and the pre-trained model of \cite{Mustafa19}.
+Both models exhibit low accuracy against the B\&B and DSN-PGD attack but showe robustness against the other attacks including SPSA.
+We observed that these model showed signs of obfuscated gradients (see loss surface in Fig.~\ref{fig:loss_landscape_fgsm_cifar}).
+These results indicate that the DSN-PGD attack is more reliable for models with obfuscated gradient information than standard PGD.